gabceb/jquery-browser-plugin/README.md

 ## Things not included in the original jQuery $.browser implementation

-Detect iPad, iPhone and Android useragents
+- Detect iPad, iPhone and Android useragents

 	$.browser.ipad
 	$.browser.iphone
 	$.browser.android

-Support for new useragent on IE11
+- Support for new useragent on IE11
+- Support for webkit based Opera browsers

 ## Development